2026 Report

 Days 61–90

-• Board-ready AI value creation reporting
+• Board-ready AI value creation reporting across both tracks

 • Roll out playbooks portfolio-wide + benchmark results